LionDoesThings/S5K/README.md

 for people that doesn't have Python installed<br/>
 If the auto download doesn't work make sure to download this https://curl.se/dlwiz/?type=bin<br/>

+If anything failed just delete the the files and rerun main.py<br/>

 Download "main.py" or "main.exe" to start using<br/>
 Download "main.exe" to start the spammer easily<br/>